- Pain relief from toothache, abscesses and dry socket

 Whatever symptoms you experience, you should certainly mention any oral pain to your dentist at your next checkup.
 They will examine your mouth to determine the cause of the pain, and they may take an x-ray to see the position of any unerupted or partially erupted teeth.

-What does pain from wisdom teeth feel like?
+What does pain from wisdom teeth coming in feel like?

 If none of your wisdom teeth have erupted yet, you might be wondering what does wisdom tooth pain feel like?
 Is that aching at the back of your mouth a cavity or is it from your wisdom teeth?

-If a wisdom tooth erupts normally, any pain should be quite mild; perhaps just a dull ache.
-It’s similar to the teething pain that babies experience.
+Though there are several ways it can hurt, any pain from a normal wisdom tooth eruption should be quite mild; perhaps just a dull ache.
+It's similar to the teething pain that babies experience.
 More severe pain might be a sign of a complication like impaction or infection.

-After experiencing a few weeks of pain from your wisdom teeth, you may be wondering what the normal time span is for wisdom tooth pain duration.
-Everyone has their own wisdom teeth pain timeline.
+After experiencing a few weeks of this, you may be wondering how long pain from wisdom teeth coming in lasts.
+Everyone has their own wisdom tooth pain timeline.
 Wisdom tooth eruption pain may begin before there are any external signs of the tooth appearing.
 Then, it can take several weeks or months for a wisdom tooth to fully break through the gum and grow into its correct position.

 It's common to experience some soreness and sensitivity while the crown of the tooth is erupting, especially if you bite down in that area.
 Once it has pushed through the gum, provided it is not impacted, it should stop hurting.